Sacramento Schools & Colleges

 - Average yearly wage: $124,590

-Nurse practitioners (40%): Act as a provider of primary care by evaluating patients, figuring out ways to better manage their health, and consulting with physicians when necessary.
-You need to become a registered nurse (RN), earn a master's degree, and meet other requirements for a state license at this level.
+Nurse practitioners (40%): Act as a provider of primary care by evaluating patients, figuring out ways to manage their health better, and consulting with physicians when necessary.
+You need to become a registered nurse (RN), earn a master's degree, and meet other state license requirements at this level.

 - Average yearly wage: $134,130

 Physical therapist aides (40%): Help keep a physical therapy clinic running smoothly by setting up equipment, cleaning and organizing treatment areas, performing administrative tasks, and assisting patients as they move about the clinic.
 You may be able to get started with just a high school diploma.

 - Average yearly wage: $31,000